Nutrition with coordinated program in dietetics — M.P.H.

 Normal time to complete the program

-2.33 years (9 academic quarters) based on full-time enrollment; part time permitted
+2.33 years (nine academic quarters) — based on full-time enrollment; part time permitted